Skip to content

 • Rotate the image to match the current view.
 Find the 3 bright stars near the North Star (see red).
 Note: Be careful, the Pole Star revolves around the PNC in 24 hours so that its position varies continuously.

-The polar axis of rotation for the years 2022 and 2023
+The polar axis of rotation for the years 2025 and 2026

 The image seen above is as seen through the 40mm eyepiece through the Edge HD 800 telescope through the elbow (East-West inverted image).
 Rotate the image to match the current view.

-Using the mount azimuth and latitude buttons, move the mount in that direction.
-For more precision, you can use a illuminated reticulated eyepiece.
-You will thus obtain an alignment precision very close to 1 ′ of the PNC arc and even a little less depending on your ability, which will allow you to perform exposure times of 10 minutes or more per photo.
+You will thus obtain an alignment precision very close to 1′ of arc of the PNC and even a little less depending on your skill, which will allow you to achieve exposure times of up to 10 minutes per photo and even a little more with parallel autoguiding.

 If you are using a CCD camera to center the PNC, you can display a reticle in your favorite imaging software as in the following example: